 Assembling the sandwich cookies

-The chocolate versions were just as delicious, but definitely stick with the jam if you want to go that traditional, bakery style Italian cookie route.
+The chocolate versions were just as mouth-watering, but definitely stick with the jam if you want to go with that traditional, bakery style soft Italian butter cookie route that most are such a fan of.

 PrintItalian Butter Cookies